samth/bcrypt.rkt/README.md

 as part of `raco setup bcrypt`.
 The version of bcrypt is by Solar Designer, and is available here: http://www.openwall.com/crypt/

+A C compiler is required at installation time, and is automatically found by the `dynext` library.

 Available under the MIT license.